Tuition and Financial Aid

 The total program tuition will remain the same for the three consecutive semesters a student is in the program.

-Costs are estimates for the 2016-2017 year over 12 months.
+Costs are estimates for the 2021-2022 academic year over 12 months.
 For full details of tuition costs, please visit One Stop.

 A non-refundable $1,000 tuition deposit is required to confirm your intention to enroll in the MS in Finance Program and is applied toward the first academic term.